Last year’s Hallows’ Eve special program, “Hitler’s Monsters” explored

 There was claimed to be a division dedicated to the collection of magic books known as Sonderkommando-H. Heydrich’s SS-Hauptamt section investigated, or collected occult books.
 Heydrich wrote this letter to Himmler on Margareth Himbler in 1939.

-The 700 Club with Gordon Robertson provides a look at the connection between Christianity and Hitler.
+The 700 Club with Gordon Robertson provides a further look at the connection between Christianity and Hitler.

 The Fascists and National Socialists did the same to German Theosophists in Theosophy in Italian History, During World War and Under Fascist Rule.
-It is appropriate and just if “the Occult” was no longer demonized as one thing, and Blavatsky and Theosophy neither written as influences on the Nazis.
-Any doubts, refer to, or argue against The Issue of Theosophy, Occultism, and National Socialism in Germany (1880s-1930s): Blavatsky and Theosophical Notions of Race against Hitler, List, and Liebenfels.
+It is appropriate and just if “the Occult” was no longer demonized as one thing, and neither H.P.
+Blavatsky or Theosophy written as influences on the Nazis.
+This was addressed in The Issue of Theosophy, Occultism, and National Socialism in Germany (1880s-1930s): Blavatsky and Theosophical Notions of Race against Hitler, List, and Liebenfels.